-In PHY 100, we will examine the application of modern physics to various aspects of our everyday lives.
+In PHY 100, we will study the application of modern physics to various aspects of our everyday lives.
 Our ultimate goal is to understand how scientific models of the physical world can enrich our understanding of everyday processes and interactions.
 We will begin by considering what a model of the physical world consists of, and learn the mathematical language by which we can ask questions of and receive quantitative answers from the natural world.
 From there, we will study the modern theories of motion and rotation which allow us to make sense of how and why things in the world around us move.
-Lastly, we will turn our attention to electricity and electric circuits to get a feel for how the many electronic devices we use on a daily basis work.
+Lastly, we will turn our attention to vibrations and waves, the study of which will allow us to understand how sounds are produced and how we hear them with our ears.
 Throughout the course, we will develop and build analytical reasoning and problem solving skills which are widely applicable to our modern life.